What's best – pressure washing and/or soft washing?

-The overall cleanliness of the power/pressure/jet washed drive stayed steady for a while.
+The overall cleanliness of drive remained stable for a while.
 Then, during a change in season, the surface rapidly began looking dirty again as micro organisms re-colonised the surface.

 The graph is relatively smooth from this point as the colonisation is rapid and consistent.

 As the deep-rooted spores are killed off, only a microscopic biofilm is able to form from the new spores landing on the surface.
 The biofilm cannot be seen with the human eye.
-This means the surface looks clean for many months until the biofilm begins to build up again.
+This means the surface only looks clean until the biofilm builds up again.

 We ended the study after 27 months because the results clearly demonstrate the advantage of post-treating with Bio Cleanze following power/pressure/jet washing.